caalpeva/poc-uservices/poc-orchestration/poc-shopping/README.md

 # poc-shopping

-Proofs of concept about communication and coordination between microservices.
+Proofs of concept about communication and orchestration of microservices with cadence technology.